People with a disability are less than half as likely to participate in sport as non-disabled people. (DCAL Continuous Household Survey 2014/15).

 Disability Sport NI works very hard to provide an equality of access to sport for people with a disability in Northern Ireland.

-1. Improving Health & Wellbeing
+1. Improving Health and Wellbeing

 2. Developing Sporting Talent

-5. Governance & Income Generation
+5. Governance and Income Generation

 To manage an effective well governed organisation with the capacity to lead the development of disability sport and active recreation in Northern Ireland.